 Of course, if you don’t ask, you don’t get.

 Whether you ask online, over the phone, or even at the end of the job, reviews are critical to all field service businesses.
 This is especially true as more and more consumers are making purchasing decisions based on reviews.
-It’s becoming increasingly important to have an online presence to showcase reviews and help show off the work you do.

 4. Don’t rush to improve customer database management

-The instant reward of booking a new customer can be great, but sustained, incremental benefits will certainly be more worthwhile.
+The instant reward of booking a new customer can be great but sustained, incremental benefits will certainly be more worthwhile.

 “Patience,” they say, “is a virtue.”

-And while retaining customers can be easy with improved customer database management—you need to think long term and be patient.
+And while retaining customers can be easy with improved customer database management—you need to think long-term and be patient.

 We’ll admit that this isn’t always easy.
 After all, it’s easy to grow tired of a customer who only seems to engage your services for simple, low-margin jobs.
 However, if you do these smaller jobs well, the customer is likely to put you at the top of their list when the time comes to install a new boiler or refit an entire bathroom.